 What I love about my digital camera is that I can take three trillion pictures of my boys and hope I get two good ones, I say.
 This brings a kind of darkness down upon the room.

 “Everybody’s a photographer now,” says Erin Arsenault, the lead portrait instructor.
 “That’s why we have to train our students to stand out.”
-Eames and Jay Capers, who teaches the multimedia class, agree.
+Eames and another instructor, who teaches the multimedia class, agree.
 They each talk about how important it is to get the work right “in camera.”
 Post-production isn’t exactly frowned upon here, but we’re back — again — to that notion of a photograph being a made thing.
 Not a snapshot, not an accident.

 One way to learn that difference (maybe the only way) is to be around people.
 Eames talks a lot about the way light behaves, but also about the way people behave.
 “Technology does not replace humanity,” he says.
 “In photography, humanity is the most important thing.”